Azure/login/README.md

 ## Az logout and security hardening

 This action doesn't implement ```az logout``` by default at the end of execution.
-However there is no way of tampering the credentials or account information because the github hosted runner is on a VM that will get re-imaged for every customer run which gets everything deleted.
-But if the runner is self-hosted which is not github provided it is recommended to manually logout at the end of the workflow as shown below.
+However, there is no way to tamper with the credentials or account information because the GitHub-hosted runner is on a VM that will get re-imaged for every customer run, which deletes everything.
+But if the runner is self-hosted (not provided by GitHub), it is recommended to manually log out at the end of the workflow, as shown below.
 More details on security of the runners can be found [here](https://docs.github.com/actions/learn-github-actions/security-hardening-for-github-actions#hardening-for-self-hosted-runners).

 ```yaml
 - name: Azure CLI script